GraphQLGuide/book/text/bg.md

 It generally takes longer to reach servers that are physically farther away.
 The internet backbone is made of fiber optic cables, and the light messages travelling through them has a maximum speed.
 It takes 75 ms for a message to go from New York across the Atlantic Ocean to Paris and back.
 And the same to cross the U.S. to San Francisco and back.
 164 ms from New York to Tokyo, and 252 ms from New York to Shanghai.

 > These numbers will change once [Elon](https://en.wikipedia.org/wiki/Elon_Musk) builds [Starlink](https://en.wikipedia.org/wiki/Starlink_(satellite_constellation)), a network of near-Earth satellites 🤩.
-The satellites will be so close that the latency from the ground is 7 ms, and the satellites will communicate with each other via light.
+The satellites will be so near that the latency to them from the ground is 7 ms, and then the satellites will communicate with each other by light.
 Light travels faster in straight lines through space than in cables curved over the Earth’s surface, so latency to far-off locations will be reduced!

 Why do developers need to know about latency?
 Because we never want to keep our users waiting!
 If our web server is in New York, our database is in Shanghai, and our user is in San Francisco, and the request requires 3 database requests in series, and our server code takes 20ms, then the user won’t receive a response for (75 + 252 * 3 + 20) = 851 ms!
 (And this is assuming the [TCP](#http) connection is already set up, which would require another round trip from the user to the server, not to mention the longer SSL handshake if it’s HTTPS.)
 Almost one second is a long time for our user, whose human brain [notices delays](https://developers.google.com/web/fundamentals/performance/rail) as short as 100ms.
 This is why we try to locate our database server in the same datacenter as our web server (for example both in Amazon’s [`us-east-1`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)).
 It’s why we use a CDN to get our files on servers around the world, closer to our users.
 It’s also why we try to reduce the number of sequential requests we need to make between the client and the server, and why it’s so important that we can put all of our queries in a single GraphQL request.